-The Bank has in place a written document of the "Code of Conduct", and as per the Board Charter The Bank will adopt a Code of Conduct and other internal policies and guidelines designed to support the mission statement set forth above and to comply with the laws, rules and regulations that govern the Bank's business operations.
-The Code of Conduct will be documented, published and communicated throughout the

-Bank.
-The Code of Conduct will apply to all employees of the Bank and its subsidiaries, as well as to Directors, temporary workers and other independent contractors and consultants when engaged by or otherwise representing the Bank and its interests.
-The Code of Conduct will be communicated throughout the Bank, so that the Board, senior management and staff understand the importance of conducting business based on good corporate governance values and understand their accountabilities to various stakeholders of the Bank.
+The Bank will adopt a Code of Conduct and other internal policies and guidelines designed to support the mission statement set forth above and to comply with the laws, rules and regulations that govern the Bank's business operations.
+The Code of Conduct will be documented, published and communicated throughout the Bank.
+The Code of Conduct will apply to all employees of the Bank and its subsidiaries, as well as to Directors, temporary workers and other independent contractors and consultants when engaged by or otherwise representing the Bank, so that the Board, senior management and staff understand the importance of conducting business based on good corporate governance values and understand their accountabilities to various stakeholders of the Bank.